 In addition to improving the appearance of your roof, granules help protect asphalt shingles from physical damage and deterioration caused by UV light.
 Asphalt shingle granules provide an extra layer of flame-retardant material on the top of your roof, and they also make shingles more durable during the shipping and installation process.

-A smooth roof is more dangerous to walk on than one that has ample traction.
+Having a smooth roof in Colorado Springs is more dangerous to walk on than one that has ample traction.
 Asphalt shingle granules provide additional traction for when you or a contractor needs to walk on the roof.
 Granules can also be treated with a coating that inhibits the growth of blue-green algae, a common cause of unsightly roof stains.

 What Are the Causes of Granule Loss?

 The most common way to lose granules from your roof is when they are physically dislodged from the shingles.
-This can be the result of a tree branch scraping or falling on your roof, inclement weather such as high winds or hail, or simply walking on your roof.
+This can be the result of a tree branch scraping or falling on your roof, inclement weather in Colorado Springs such as high winds or hail, or simply walking on your roof.

 How Can You Detect Problematic Granule Loss?

-When your roof suddenly experiences a large amount of granule loss in a short period of time, it’s cause for concern.
+When you suddenly experience a large amount of roof granule loss in a short period of time, it’s cause for concern.
 Your gutters and downspouts come in handy for determining if your roof is shedding more granules than it should be.
-Check below your downspouts and inside your gutters; if you find a large collection of granules, you need a professional roof inspection.
+Check below your downspouts and inside your gutters; if you find a large collection of granules, you need a professional roof inspection in Colorado Springs.

 Another way to detect problems with shingle granules is to visually inspect your roof.
 Much of the color of your shingles comes from the granules on the top layer.
 Any patches on your roof that look faded or discolored could be missing granules and will require closer inspection.

 Hiring a roofing contractor to inspect your roof for granule loss can help you catch roof damage before it becomes more serious.
-Use these tips to monitor the health of your roof, and contact Empire Roofing and Restoration for a roof checkup!
+Use these tips to monitor the health of your roof, and contact Empire Roofing and Restoration for a roof checkup in Colorado Springs!